|BELGIË / BELGIQUE / BELGIEN||BELGIUM|

 |provincie/province/Provinz: West-Vlaanderen / Flandre-Occidentale / West-Flandern||province: West Flanders|

 Brugge is the capital of the Belgian province of West Flanders and has a population of about 118,000.
-The medieval town centre was listed in 2000 as a UNESCO World Cultural Heritage site, and in 2002 shared the title of European Capital of Culture with Salamanca.
+The medieval town centre was listed in 2000 as a UNESCO World Cultural Heritage site (see also list of other UNESCO heritage sites depicted on glasses of this collection) and in 2002 shared the title of European Capital of Culture with Salamanca.

 Brugge was founded in 892 by Boudewijn (Baudouin, 'With the Iron Arm'), the first Count of Flanders.
 The name (Bruggas or Bruccia in the 9th century) is derived from the Norman word 'bryggia' which means 'bridge' or 'jetty'.
 At that time brugge was still connected to the North Sea by a firth named Zwin.
 Due to this favourable location Brugge devloped into a flourishing trading town during the 11th century and also became was the seat of a branch office of the Hanse federation of trading towns.
 In 1128 Brugge was chartered as a town.
 The main source of income at that time was clothmaking.
 The name of the merchant's family Van der Beurze (documented in Brugge between 1257 and 1457) is probably the origin of the words for stock exchange in Dutch/Flemish ('beurs'), German ('Börse') and other languages; the family's crest showed three moneybags (lat.: 'bursa').